hbkworld/streaming-spec/axes.md

 #### Structure

-- `histogram`: An object describing the gistogram
+- `histogram`: An object describing the histogram
 - `classes`: The distribution classes are desribed here.
 This equals very much the linear implicit axis rule!
 - `classes/count`: Number of distributaion classes
 - `classes/delta`: Width of each distribution class